craftcms/docs/docs/.artifacts/cms/5.x/addresses.md

 #### `ownerId`

-Narrows the query results based on the addresses’ owner elements, per their IDs.
+Narrows the query results based on the owner element of the addresses, per the owners’ IDs.

 Possible values include: